Cap. Justiniano Montenegro Airport

 Pedasí Airport (IATA: PDM) is an airport serving the town of Pedasí, in Panama.
 It parallels the Pacific coastline 2 km north of the town.

 It replaces the original Cap.
 Justiniano Montenegro Airport (ICAO: MPPD), which was 1.6 km northwest of the town.

 The Rio Hato VOR-DME (Ident: RHT) is located 49.2 nmi north of Pedasí Airport.

+The airport primarily serves domestic flights.